 Babies have a sucking reflex that enables them to suck and swallow milk.
 Both babies and mothers gain many benefits from breastfeeding.
 Breast milk is easy to digest and contains antibodies that can protect infants from bacterial and viral infections.
 Some of the nutrients in breast milk, such as protein and vitamins, help protect an infant against some common childhood illnesses and infections, such as diarrhea, middle ear infections, and certain lung infections.
 Research indicates that women who breastfeed may have lower rates of certain breast and ovarian cancers.

-Colostrum is the first mild produced by the mother during the initial days after giving birth.
+Colostrum is the first milk produced by the mother during the initial days after giving birth.
 Colostrum is low in fat and high in carbohydrates, protein, and antibodies to help develop and support the baby's immune system.

 Breastfed infants and infants who are fed breast milk have fewer deaths during the first year and experience fewer illnesses than babies fed formulas.